 This particular version is my family’s favorite, which includes the following ingredients:

 (Scroll below to the printable recipe card for details and measurements.)

 - Meat mixture – lean ground beef, sweet onion, salt, pepper, dill pickle relish.

 - Buns – any slider buns will do (round or square), expect Hawaiian and Pretzel.

 - Condiments – mayonnaise, ketchup, and Sriracha hot sauce.

 - Cheese – Kraft Singles American cheese.
 Yep, the fake cheese!

 These sliders are so incredibly easy to make.
 With only a few steps, you’ll have dinner on the table in less then 30!
-Here’s the run down (scroll down for the detailed printable.)
+Here’s the run down.

 - Make the meat mixture – brown the meat and onions together in some olive oil until cooked through, then drain off the fat.
 Season with the salt and pepper and stir in the pickle relish.